-This was my first attempt making meringue cookies.
+That was my first attempt making meringue cookies.
 I didn’t know what to expect so I chose a recipe from mccormick.com trusting their recipe would turn out right.
 I’ve since remade this recipe several times and when I tried this simple round swirl design, it’s now my go-to for meringue cookies.

 Well ‘the Luck of the Irish’ was with me today and the cookie turned out delicious otherwise I would have been out of luck and not have a cookie to #fillthecookiejar this month.

 You might have difficulty discerning this is a Shamrock shape cookie.
 Whenever I use a sugar topping on my cookies I just can’t get the photos to be distinct – I need more practice . . . but the cookie is delicious and the recipe works.

 McCormick had a very helpful tip that will help prevent a recipe fail: The separated egg whites should be room temperature for making a successful meringue.
 If you are like me and decide to bake at the last minute here’s what is recommended to speed things up:

 - (1) Place the egg whites in a small/medium bowl;

 - (2) In a slightly larger bowl add about 2 inches of very warm water (not hot) and place the bowl with the egg whites gently into the bottom of the larger bowl over the water.